-Porcupines are a widespread group of animals and inhabit almost every continent in the world except for Antarctica.
-They are divided into two families, old World porcupines, and new world porcupines.
+Porcupines are a widespread group of animals that inhabit almost every continent in the world except for Antarctica.
+They are divided into two families, old-world porcupines and new-world porcupines.
 The new world porcupines are mainly found in North America and some parts of northern South America.

-Porcupines main defense is the quills which they use to deter predators.
-The quills are not poisonous, but can cause infections which can lead to serious injuries.
+A porcupines’ main defense is the quills, which they use to deter predators.
+The quills are not poisonous but can cause infections, which can lead to serious injuries.

 Are Porcupines Deadly To Humans?